eddmann/eddmann.github.io/content/about.md

 Currently building end-to-end systems for the UK railway signalling sector - from ESP32 telemetry firmware over cellular GPRS through to AWS-native multi-tenant SaaS.

-Outside of client work, I'm building in the agentic AI ecosystem (coding agents, MCP servers, agent harnesses) and exploring programming-language design - sharing what I learn along the way on this blog.
+Outside of client work, I'm building practical AI-assisted developer tools, including coding-agent harnesses, MCP servers, and tools for local development workflows.
+I'm also continuing to explore programming-language design, sharing what I learn along the way on this blog.

 Based in London, UK · currently open to senior and lead engineering opportunities.